awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

 Certbot is not officially supported on Amazon Linux 2, but is available for download and functions correctly once installed\.
 We recommend that you make the following backups to protect your data and avoid inconvenience:

 + Before you begin, take a snapshot of your EBS root volume\.
-This will allow you to restore the original state of your EC2 instance\.
+This allows you to restore the original state of your EC2 instance\.
 For information about creating EBS snapshots, see [Creating an Amazon EBS Snapshot](ebs-creating-snapshot.md)\.

 + The procedure below requires you to edit your `httpd.conf` file, which controls Apache's operation\.
 Certbot makes its own automated changes to this and other configuration files\.
 Make a backup copy of your entire `/etc/httpd` directory in case you need to restore it\.